 When it comes to managing applications, you have access to Google Play.
 You can hand pick apps and easily deploy them to your fleet of devices.
 You can remotely install apps as well.
 Google Play Protect comes built in to offer 24×7 monitoring for malware.
 All these possibilities at the tip of your fingers.

-Painless migration via Mobile Device Management for Android
+Painless migration from CE Devices via Mobile Device Management for Android

 Switching to a new OS with a new set of devices can be daunting.
 The great news is you can partner with Enterprise Mobility Management (EMM) providers to pave the way for your success.
 WizyEMM, a leading Android Device Management solution, has been the EMM of choice for frontline workers.
 It’s built on Android Management API (AMAPI) and offers the following features: